sandervoerman/channels/README.md

  * Delegate item transmission to other coroutines by simply passing them the asynchronous generator endpoint.

-See the documentation further details.
+See the documentation for further details.